 At the same time, I know the language/grammar barrier has been a major obstacle to some people.
 I’ve urged friends and church members to read Wesley, and they came back saying they just couldn’t get through it.
 Wesley’s rhetorical style is often complex.
 Add to that a King James style of English, and it’s at least one too many obstacles for most people to plow through.

-So I’m undertaking a Wesley “translation” project.
 I don’t want to tamper much with Wesley’s rhetoric.
 It’s charming and convincing if you can get into it.
-I’m not trying to take Wesley all the way to a “Message” Bible sort of translation.
+Note: I’m not trying to take Wesley all the way to a “Message” Bible sort of translation.
 Where his rhetoric and arguments are complex, I’ve tried to preserve that complexity rather than paraphrase it.
-That means it’s still tough sledding in places.
+That means it’s still rather tough sledding in places.
 But I’ve worked over the last several years to remove some of the language/grammar obstacles for my friends.
 I’m hoping to slowly work through all of Wesley’s standard sermons to provide a more accessible version.

 To the general public:

 I hope you’ll try some of these out.
 The language is hopefully easier, but the reasoning and topic matter can still be complex and deep.
 Read slowly!
-If you just glaze over these, you’ll miss the brilliance of what these sermons hold.
-(My seminary professor required us to outline the sermons.
-Though many people saw that assignment as drudgery, it gave me the focus to really understand what was happening in these sermons.)
+If you just glaze over these, I think you’ll miss the brilliance of what these sermons hold.

 As you read, I’d love to talk about what you’re seeing.
 Do you have questions?
 Things that still don’t make sense?
 Or objections?
 I’d love to hear from you.